Andrea-Tomatis/SISTEMI-E-RETI-QUARTA/educazione civica/README.md

 # HOW CO2 INFLUENCES THE EARTH TEMPERATURE

-Data analizys in python using matplotlib.
+Data analysis in python using matplotlib.